OrangeReaper/abStartupManager/README.md

 abStartupManager is a VPN, Startup and Shutdown Manager written using Qt for Ubuntu Desktop.

+See the [Wiki](https://github.com/OrangeReaper/abStartupManager/wiki) for some additional notes on Ubuntu Desktop Security.

 ## abStartupManager Supports

 - Running of script when VPN Connects (for the first time)

 - Connect to alternate Server if VPN disconnects

-- Connection to VPN Server using .ovpn files
+- Connection to VPN Server using .ovpn files (frontend for openvpn)

 - Email notification when non requested vpn disconnect occurs